ggandor/leap.nvim/README.md

-- Optimize for the common case, not the pathological: a good example of this is the Sneak-like "use strictly one-character labels, and switch between groups"-approach, which can become awkward for, say, 200 targets, but eliminates all kinds of edge cases and implementation problems, and allows for features like [multiselect](#extending-leap).
+- Optimize for the common case, not the pathological: a good example of this is the Sneak-like "use strictly one-character labels, and switch between groups"-approach, which can become awkward beyond, say, 200 targets, but eliminates all kinds of edge cases and implementation problems, and allows for features like [multiselect](#extending-leap).

 - [Sharpen the saw](http://vimcasts.org/blog/2012/08/on-sharpening-the-saw/):
   build on Vim's native interface, and aim for synergy as much as possible.
-The plugin supports macros, operators, dot-repeat (`.`), inclusive/exclusive toggle (`v`), multibyte text and [keymaps](http://vimdoc.sourceforge.net/htmldoc/mbyte.html#mbyte-keymap) (language mappings), autocommands via `User` events, among others, and intends to continuously improve in this respect.
+The plugin supports macros, dot-repeat (`.`), inclusive/exclusive toggle (`v`), [keymaps](http://vimdoc.sourceforge.net/htmldoc/mbyte.html#mbyte-keymap) (language mappings), autocommands via `User` events, among others, and intends to continuously improve in this respect.

 - [Mechanisms instead of
   policies](https://cacm.acm.org/magazines/2018/11/232214-a-look-at-the-design-of-lua/fulltext):